vmware/terraform-provider-avi/website/docs/d/avi_securitypolicy.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `configpb_attributes` - Protobuf versioning for config pbs.
+Field introduced in 21.1.1.
 * `description` - Security policy is used to specify various configuration information used to perform distributed denial of service (ddos) attacks detection and mitigation.
 Field introduced in 18.2.1.
+* `dns_amplification_denyports` - Source ports and port ranges to deny in dns amplification attacks.
+Field introduced in 21.1.1.
 * `dns_attacks` - Attacks utilizing the dns protocol operations.
 Field introduced in 18.2.1.
 * `dns_policy_index` - Index of the dns policy to use for the mitigation rules applied to the dns attacks.
 Field introduced in 18.2.1.
-* `labels` - Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `name` - The name of the security policy.
 Field introduced in 18.2.1.
 * `network_security_policy_index` - Index of the network security policy to use for the mitigation rules applied to the attacks.
 Field introduced in 18.2.1.
 * `oper_mode` - Mode of dealing with the attacks - perform detection only, or detect and mitigate the attacks.
 Enum options - DETECTION, MITIGATION.
 Field introduced in 18.2.1.